Year 3 Class Updates

 The children have been interested to find out about different Gods and Goddesses.
 We started this session finding out what we already knew and it was great to hear the facts they had already found out from their home learning.
 In class, using ICT and books the children researched the Gods and Goddesses- Zeus, Demeter, Hades, Poseidon.
 They all created fantastic fact fans which they enjoyed sharing with their parents.

 The children all tried Greek foods- pita bread, olives, feta cheese, holloumi cheese, hummous, tzatziki, pitta bread, moussaka and Greek yogurt with honey.
 They were also able to experience a real Ancient Greek favourite – grape squashing!
-Children took their shoes and squashed down some grapes with their feet.
+Children took their shoes off and squashed down some grapes with their feet.

 At the end of the day, the parents came in to celebrate the children’s learning.
 The children made them a wreath to wear, taught them the Greek alphabet and they enjoyed the Greek foods and even some parents got involved with squashing the grapes!
 All the children had a fantastic day and learnt lots of new facts and are looking forward to using this learning over our topic this half term!